♦ Environmental Compliance

 We supply data regarding our Australian energy consumption and the emissions to air associated with the manufacture of fertiliser to Fertilizer Australia each year, which is published as part of their annual consolidated Public Environment Report.
 Details of emissions are also supplied to the International Fertilizer Association for consolidated public reporting.

-We are subject to environmental regulation under the jurisdiction of the countries in which we operate including, Australia, United States of America, Mexico, Canada, Indonesia, Papua New Guinea and Turkey.
+We are subject to environmental regulation under the jurisdiction of the countries in which we operate including Australia, United States of America, Mexico, Canada, Indonesia, Papua New Guinea and Turkey.
 These environmental laws and regulations generally address the potential aspects and impacts of our activities in relation to, among other things, air and noise quality, soil, water, biodiversity and wildlife.
 We operate under a Global Health, Safety and Environment Management System which sets out guidelines on the Group’s approach to environmental management, including a requirement for sites to undertake Environmental Site Assessments.
 In certain jurisdictions, the Group holds licences for some of our operations and activities from the relevant environmental regulator.
 We measure our compliance with such licences and report statutory non-compliances as required.
-Our EIFR for 2015 was 0.75.

 Continuous improvement during the 2016 financial year was focused around risk management, compliance and increased reporting of potential incidents and hazardous observations.

 While this has increased the total number of incidents reported globally in 2016,

 over 90 percent of these reports were near misses which informed mitigation strategies and allowed potential environmental incidents to be avoided.

 Highlights during the 2016 financial year included the following:

 |• The review of all Australian licensed sites’ Compliance Management Plans and Risk Registers to identify environmental risks and implement improved mitigation controls.

 • The rollout of a new Environmental Compliance Audit Tool to an additional 21 sites in North America.